ksu-cs-textbooks/cis527/content/1-secure-workstations/02-assignment.md

 Windows 11 has made it **even more** difficult to create a local account when installing.
 A video in this chapter discusses the process for Windows 10, but an extra step is now needed for Windows 11.
 Refer to this guide from [Tom's Hardware](https://www.tomshardware.com/how-to/install-windows-11-without-microsoft-account).
 Notice on that page that the command used in step 3 is `OOBE\BYPASSNRO` (without a space).

+Windows 11 may also require 4 GB of RAM allocated to install.
+I believe that once you've installed Windows 11 you can reduce the RAM allocated in VMWare to 2 GB and it should work well.

 {{% /notice %}}

 ---